MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ## Remove a connection

-If the connection you are removing is used by enrichments or exports, you first need to detach or remove these.
+If the connection you are removing is used by enrichments or exports, you first need to detach or remove them.
 The remove dialog will guide you to the relevant enrichments or exports.
 Detached enrichments and exports become inactive.
 You reactivate them by adding another connection to them on the [Enrichments](enrichment-hub.md) or [Exports](export-destinations.md) page.

 1. Go to **Admin** > **Connections (preview)**.